Lady Sarah Wilson

-Lady Sarah Isabella Augusta Wilson (born Spencer-Churchill; 4 July 1865 – 22 October 1929) became one of the first female war correspondents in 1899, when she was recruited by Alfred Harmsworth to cover the Siege of Mafeking for the Daily Mail during the Second Boer War.
+Lady Sarah Isabella Augusta Wilson (née Spencer-Churchill; 4 July 1865 – 22 October 1929) became one of the first female war correspondents in 1899, when she was recruited by Alfred Harmsworth to cover the Siege of Mafeking for the Daily Mail during the Second Boer War.

 Family

 Born on 4 July 1865 at Blenheim Palace, Lady Sarah Spencer-Churchill was the youngest of the eleven children of John Spencer-Churchill, 7th Duke of Marlborough, and his wife, the former Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
 Her eldest brother was George Spencer-Churchill, 8th Duke of Marlborough, and another brother was Lord Randolph Churchill, father of the Prime Minister Winston Churchill.
 Anne, Duchess of Roxburghe, was her elder sister.

 She married Gordon Chesney Wilson of the Royal Horse Guards, son of Jennie Campbell and Sir Samuel Wilson, MP.
 Her husband was killed in action on 6 November 1914, at the First Battle of Ypres.
 They had one son, Randolph Gordon Wilson (1893–1956).